Get an instant, free quote and buy online.

 Hiscox understands just how much work goes into being a CPR instructor.
 Whether you've opened your own business or are working as a first aid teacher in a different capacity, we can help you grow your career by reducing risk with our insurance policies, allowing you to focus on what really matters: providing CPR instruction services to your clients.

-Here are five reasons why CPR instructors choose Hiscox above other providers for professional and general liability insurance:
+Here are six reasons why CPR instructors choose Hiscox above other providers for professional and general liability insurance:

 - Flexible payment options: We offer you the option of making monthly payments (with no additional fees) to help you manage your cash flow.